Nevada Careers & Opportunities: 3 Great Sectors to Keep Your Eye On

 Nevada consistently ranks as one of the top states in the nation for business startups.
 Plus, its technology sector encompasses a wide range of industries.
-For example, more than 55,000 Nevadans were employed in the information technology industry in 2015.
+Check out these facts from the Nevada Governor's Office of Economic Development: More than 55,000 Nevadans were employed in the information technology industry in 2015.
 In addition, the state's renewable energy industry employed about 25,600 people who helped make Nevada a national leader in geothermal and solar energy.
-And the region continues to be home to many technology-driven businesses in the aerospace and defense industries.4
+And the region continues to be home to many technology-driven businesses in the aerospace and defense industries.

 Together, the region's business and technology sectors provide a large and appealing variety of good-paying vocational opportunities.
 That's why Nevada trade schools and career colleges are popular with a lot of adults who want the chance to take advantage of what those sectors have to offer.

-Between 2012 and 2022, about 58,770 total job openings could be generated in Nevada in the occupational area of office and administrative support.
+The DETR says that between 2012 and 2022, about 58,770 total job openings could be generated in Nevada in the occupational area of office and administrative support.
 And another 51,810 openings could become available in the area of sales-related occupations.
-Plus, look at the rates of job growth for the following business- and technology-related vocations over that same decade:3
+Plus, look at the rates of job growth for the following business- and technology-related vocations over that same decade:

 - Electrical and electronics drafters—47.7 percent

 - System software developers—25.1 percent

 - Application software developers—21.5 percent

 - Graphic designers—12.1 percent